adaptivemake/SimpleAuth/README.md

 Here the api is in the server directory, where src contains implementation code and tests contains unit tests.
 The api main entry is ./server/src/index.ts

 ## DotENV
-The code requires the following ENV variables to run
+The code requires the following ENV variables to run <br/>
-PORT: which port the API is running
+PORT: which port the API is running, default value is 3000
+REDIS_URI: the endpoint uri of redis, default value is localhost
+TOKEN_LENGTH: number: the generated user session token string length, default is 15
+TOKEN_EXPIRY_TIME_IN_MINUTE: the user session expiry time in minutes, default is 10

 ## How to run the code
 1. Clone the repo and enter the project directory